-The reason I chose to make this Carrot Cake Bundt Cake is that I have seen this GoodCook 9.5 inch Nonstick Fluted Cake Pan in so many local grocery stores and always thought it was gorgeous.
+The reason I chose to make this Carrot Cake Bundt Cake is that I have seen this Good Cook 9.5 inch Nonstick Fluted Cake Pan in so many local grocery stores and always thought it was gorgeous.
 This tin is readily available, and I bet if you pop down to your local grocery you’ll find it.

 How Do I Store Carrot Cake?

-It will also freeze very well, so if you have any leftover just pop them in the freezer for up to 3 weeks.
+It will also freeze very well, so if you have any leftovers just pop them in the freezer for up to 3 weeks.
 Just thaw when you’re in the mood for this decadent Carrot Cake Bundt Cake!

 Tips and Tricks for Making Carrot Cake Bundt Cake (with Cheesecake Filling):

-- Make at least 1 day in advance to let the flavor and texture improve
+- Make at least 1 day in advance to let the flavor and texture improve.

-- Make with 3/4 whole wheat flour and 1/4 white flour if desired
+- Make with 3/4 whole wheat flour and 1/4 white flour if desired.

-- Add in your favorite toasted nuts and dried fruit
+- Add in your favorite toasted nuts and dried fruit.

-- Always start with room temperature cream cheese when making the cheesecake filling
+- Always start with room-temperature cream cheese when making the cheesecake filling.

-- Always start with room temperature eggs for both the cake and the cheesecake filling
+- Always start with room-temperature eggs for both the cake and the cheesecake filling.

-- Cover cakes with tin foil when they have longer bakes times to ensure they are fully cooked but not too brown on top
+- Cover cakes with tin foil when they have longer bakes times to ensure they are fully cooked but not too brown on top.

-- Generously butter your cake tins, nothing is worse than not being able to turn a cake out
+- Generously butter your cake tins, nothing is worse than not being able to turn a cake out.

-- FULLY cool your cake before glazing, if it’s at all warm the glaze will melt into the cake and run down the sides
+- FULLY cool your cake before glazing, if it’s at all warm the glaze will melt into the cake and run down the sides.

 Get More Cake Recipes!

-And don’t forget to follow Bigger Bolder Baking on Pinterest!
+And don’t forget to buy my Bigger Bolder Baking Cookbook!